hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 got vexed and suggested to the Police, through the medium of the Dnyan Prakash, to put a stop to the doings of the urchins.
 When this complaint appeared in that newspaper, we had an apprehension that our satisfaction might perhaps receive a check from that quarter.

 ### A STRANGER WAS STRUCK
 While such anxious thoughts were engaging our minds, the abovementioned auspicious day for the consecration of the Maruti arrived.
 On the preceding day all the members (of the club) were in high spirits.
 The work of building a shrine was in progress by using the water of the canal just below, and a pole having been fastened to the nim tree beneath which the shrine of Maruti was built, it was surmounted by a big banner of red-ochre colour.
-On that banner were written the following words :—"Better to stick to our own religion until the end ; the religion of others is full of peril.
+On that banner were written the following words :—
+"Better to stick to our own religion until the end ;
+the religion of others is full of peril.
 May Gophnys Maruti triumph."

 Many of the boys were practising sling exercise, and everybody was in a joyful mood, when, as God would have it, I was informed all of a sudden that one of the passers-by had been hit by a stone.
 Thereupon we both of us went to the place and found that he was, in his exasperation, pouring forth a torrent of abuse.
 We went up to him and tried to pacify him.